Long-time behaviour of deterministic Mean Field Games with non-monotone interactions: Introduction

 \section{Introduction}

-We consider deterministic Mean Field Games (MFG) and the corresponding systems of first-order PDEs, under the main assumptions that the cost function $F : \R^n\times \P_1(\R^n) \to \R$ is continuous, where $\P_1(\R^n)$ denotes the probability measures with finite first moment endowed with the Kantorovich-Rubinstein distance $d_1$, and $F$ attains a minimum in $x$ for each fixed measure $m$ by virtue of the condition
+We consider deterministic Mean Field Games (MFG) and the corresponding systems of first-order PDEs in two cases: problems with finite horizon $T$, whose system of PDEs is

+in the unknowns $(u^T, m ^T)$, and problems with ergodic cost functional, leading to the system in the unknowns $c\in\R, v\in C(\R^n)$, and $m\in \P_1(\R^n)$.
+Our main assumptions are that the cost function $F : \R^n\times \P_1(\R^n) \to \R$ is continuous, where $\P_1(\R^n)$ denotes the probability measures with finite first moment endowed with the Kantorovich-Rubinstein distance $d_1$, and $F$ attains a minimum in $x$ for each fixed measure $m$ by virtue of the gap condition